 With the ability to redirect calls, SIP trunking helps businesses prepare for any kind of disaster that can strike their communication channels.

-SIP is more cost effective than other conventionally used channels because it helps eliminate:
+SIP trunking is known to cut down company expenses in telecommunication by 50%.
+It’s more cost effective than other conventionally used channels because it helps eliminate:

 - Costs attached to long-distance/international calls.

 - Continuous purchasing of PRIs or local PTSN gateways.

 - Installation and maintenance cost of traditional channels.

 Apart from basic voice and data facilities, SIP has a number of benefits when paired with VoIP, such as the ability to:

 - Send instant messages.

 Businesses can easily communicate across geographical boundaries with SIP trunking.
 For example, it allows employees sitting in distant offices to maintain a smooth channel of communication with the head office and their colleagues.
 SIP trunking is especially valuable for companies with a growing network of remote employees in different parts of the world.
 Since SIP irons out scalability issues, fluctuations in the number of employees won’t lead to system breakdowns.